 Implement Workforce Enterprise System

-- LFCC piloted the WES system in 2009 with excellent results.
-We will serve as a resource for the expansion of this pilot system wide.
+- LFCC piloted the WES system in 2009 with excellent results; the College will continue to serve as a resource for the expansion of this pilot system wide.

 LFCC will support employment attainment